goto-bus-stop/split-require/README.md

 #### `--dir`

 Set the folder to output dynamic bundles to.
+Defaults to `./`.

 #### `--prefix`